-The annual security report will be compiled, published and distributed to the campus community by Oct.
-1 each year.
-The notice will be mailed through U.S. mail or e-mailed to all students; interoffice mail will be used for employees.
+The annual security report will be compiled, published and distributed annually to the campus community by Oct.
+1. The notice will be mailed through U.S. mail or e-mailed to all students; interoffice mail will be used to distribute the report to employees.

-The report will be posted on the KBOCC website, posted at the Niiwin Akeaa and Library/Science Building, and is available in the Dean of Student Services office.
+The report will be posted on the KBOCC website, posted at the Niiwin Akeaa, Library/Science Building, and Student Lounge at the Wabanung Building.
+A copy is also retained in the Dean of Student Services office.